At the Olympics, North and South Korea unite against a common foe, Japan

 And playing side-by-side, Korean women had drawn blood against Japan in the Olympics.

 Indeed, if North Korea's participation in Pyeongchang was the latest attempt at fostering harmony through athletics, this was the opposite.
-It was "sports diplomacy going the other way," said J. Berkshire Miller, a senior visiting fellow at the Japan Institute of International Affairs.
+It was "sports diplomacy going the other way," said J. Berkshire Miller, a senior visiting fellow at the Japan Institute of International Affairs in Tokyo.

-Bad feeling between South Korea and Japan regularly spills onto the field of play.
-At the London Olympics, a South Korean soccer player was temporarily denied his medal for hoisting a sign proclaiming Seoul's side in a territorial dispute with Tokyo.
+Bad feelings between South Korea and Japan regularly spill onto the field of play.
+At the London Olympics in 2012, a South Korean soccer player was temporarily denied his medal for hoisting a sign proclaiming Seoul's side in a territorial dispute with Tokyo.
 The following year, South Koreans displayed a sign disparaging Japanese people at a soccer game in Japan.
 In 2014, soccer spectators again raised Japanese ire by displaying a portrait of the South Korean who assassinated Japan's first prime minister, a man Japan considers a terrorist.

-In Pyeongchang, too, the parlous international relationship intruded onto the Games: an NBC commentator was dropped from the air after comments about Japan that infuriated people in South Korea.
-A Japanese athlete created controversy by wearing a hat with an image that resembled a controversial flag used by Japanese soldiers during the second world war.
+In Pyeongchang, too, the parlous international relationship has intruded into the Games: An NBC commentator was dropped from the air after comments about Japan that infuriated people in South Korea.
+A Japanese athlete created controversy by wearing a hat with an image that resembled a controversial flag used by Japanese soldiers during the Second World War.

-Pyeongchang planners have sought to keep such ugliness from intruding into their Olympics.
-Seoul quickly acquiesced when Japan protested a unified flag featuring a Korean peninsula map that included islets – called Dokdo in Korea, Takeshima in Japan – claimed by both countries.
-South Korean president Moon Jae-in welcomed Japanese prime minister Shinzo Abe to the Games opening ceremony.
+In South Korea, Pyeongchang planners have tried to keep such ugliness from intruding into their Olympics.
+Seoul quickly acquiesced when Japan protested a unified flag featuring a Korean Peninsula map that included islets – called Dokdo in Korea, Takeshima in Japan – claimed by both countries.
+South Korean President Moon Jae-in welcomed Japanese Prime Minister Shinzo Abe to the Games opening ceremony.

 North Korea, however, has demonstrated no such restraint.

-The flags in the hands of its cheerleaders – dispatched to much fanfare wherever North Koreans are competing – continued to boldly bear the islets, including at the game Wednesday.
+The flags in the hands of its cheerleaders – dispatched to much fanfare wherever North Koreans are competing – continued to boldly bear the islets, including at Wednesday's game.

 In an earlier performance attended by Mr. Moon, North Korean singers also changed the lyrics on a song to include the disputed territory, saying: "Hallasan and Dokdo, too, are my homeland."